coderdojo-konan/coderdojo-konan.jp/imdone-help.md

 #DONE: Ignore files by adding `.imdoneignore` to the root of your project. +imdone-help id:5
 - [imdone.io](https://imdone.io) implements this with the [ignore package](https://www.npmjs.com/package/ignore)

-#HELP: Use markdown in todo comments or in the description +imdone-help id:0
+#DONE: Use markdown in todo comments or in the description +imdone-help id:0
 - **This is a description...**

 #HELP: Add tags to your comments like this `+mvp` +imdone-help id:3